honghaow/honghaow.github.io/_pages/about.md

 ## About Me

-I will join the Computer Science Department at the [Washington State University (WSU)](https://school.eecs.wsu.edu/) as a tenure track assistant professor from Fall 2023.
-I am very fortunate to be advised by [Prof. Lei Ying](https://leiying.engin.umich.edu/) in Department of Electrical Engineering and Computer Science at [The University of Michigan, Ann Arbor](https://eecs.engin.umich.edu/).
-My research interests lie in designing scalable, theoretical and practical machine learning algorithms with strong theoretical guarantees.
+I will join the Computer Science Department at [Washington State University (WSU)](https://school.eecs.wsu.edu/) as a tenure track assistant professor in Fall 2023.
+I am very fortunate to be advised by [Prof. Lei Ying](https://leiying.engin.umich.edu/) in the Department of Electrical Engineering and Computer Science at [The University of Michigan, Ann Arbor](https://eecs.engin.umich.edu/).
+My research interests lie in designing scalable, theoretical, and practical machine learning algorithms with strong theoretical guarantees.

 ## To Prospective Students

 $\color{red}{\text{I have multiple fully-funded Ph.D. openings in my group at WSU}}.$

-- **I am looking for highly motivated students with strong backgrounds in mathematics, reinforcement learning, machine learning and optimization to work with me.**
+- **I am looking for highly motivated students with strong backgrounds in mathematics, reinforcement learning, machine learning, and optimization to work with me.**

-- **Moreover, intern and visiting students are highly welcome!**
+- **Moreover, interns and visiting students are highly welcome!**

 > Please send me an email (honghaow at umich dot edu) if you are interested in working with me.
-Please include your resume, undergraduate/graduate transcripts.
+Please include your resume, and undergraduate/graduate transcripts.

 ## Research